Grassfarming

 Turkeys make CLA, too

-CLA (conjugated linoleic acid) is highest in products
+CLA (conjugated linoleic acid) is highest in products from

-having about 2.5 mg of CLA per gram of fat.
-(For comparison, chickens
+2.5 mg of CLA per gram of fat.
+(For comparison, chickens have 0.9 and pigs

-have 0.9 and pigs 0.6 mg. per gram of fat.)
-To date, no one has tested
+0.6 mg. per gram of fat.)
+To date, no one has tested the CLA content of turkeys

-the CLA content of turkeys raised on pasture rather than in confinement,
+raised on pasture rather than in confinement, an experiment that begs to be

-an experiment that begs to be done.
-It is possible that turkeys with a
+done.
+It is possible that turkeys with a significant amount of greens in their

-significant amount of greens in their diet will have even more CLA.
+diet will have even more CLA.

 (Chin, S. F. et al. (1992)).

-"Dietary Sources of Conjugated Dienoic Isomers of Linoleic Acid,
+"Dietary Sources of Conjugated Dienoic Isomers of Linoleic Acid, a Newly

-a Newly Recognized Class of Anticarcinogens)
+Recognized Class of Anticarcinogens)

 Cows that graze on "ecologically